doolanshire/Combat-Models/instructions1921/README.md

 The aim of this project at least initially is to implement chiefly the firing and damage rules of the Tactical Exercise, in order to estimate attrition in historical battles.

-Movement will not be implemented at first – instead, the analyst will introduce the firing intervals and targets for each ship and the distances between them throughout a battle, and the program will compute the attrition levels.
+Movement will not be implemented at first – instead, the user introduces the firing intervals and targets for each ship and the distances between them throughout a battle, and the program will compute the exchange of fire accordingly.

 Engagement information will be saved in external CSV files so that different battles may be played effortlessly.